Vedu16201/Coder-s-Ready-MIPP-Task-1--Global-Terrorism/README.md

 - **-Objective :**

-- Perform ‘Exploratory Data Analysis’ on dataset ‘Indian Premier League’
+- Perform ‘Exploratory Data Analysis’ on Global Terrorism’

-- As a sports analyst, find out the most successful teams, players and factors contributing win or loss of a team.
+- As a security/defense analyst,my task is to find out the hot zones of terrorism.

-- Suggest teams or players a company should endorse for its products.
+- What other security issues can you derive through this EDA?

 ## TECHNOLOGIES AND LIBRARIES USED: